nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 :warning: Evasion techniques to bypass security protections, endpoints, and antivirus are not included in this cookbook.
 I created this PowerShell script, [TurnOffAV.ps1](/Lab-Setup-Scripts/TurnOffAV.ps1), which permanently disables Windows Defender.
 Run this with local Administrator privileges.

-The main structure of this Cookbook includes the following sections:
+The main structure of this Cookbook includes the following sections for any vulnerability:

 - Description (of the vulnerability)
 - Lab Setup